cockroachdb/docs/v2.0/create-sequence.md

  Parameter | Description
 -----------|------------
 `seq_name` | The name of the sequence to be created, which must be unique within its database and follow the [identifier rules](keywords-and-identifiers.html#identifiers).
-When the parent database is not set as the default, the name must be formatted as `database.name`.
+When the parent database is not set as the default, the name must be formatted as `database.seq_name`.
 `INCREMENT` | The value by which the sequence is incremented.
 A negative number creates a descending sequence.
 A positive number creates an ascending sequence.<br><br>**Default:** `1`
 `MINVALUE` | The minimum value of the sequence.
 Default values apply if not specified or if you enter `NO MINVALUE`.<br><br>**Default for ascending:** `1` <br><br>**Default for descending:** `MININT`
 `MAXVALUE` | The maximum value of the sequence.
 Default values apply if not specified or if you enter `NO MAXVALUE`.<br><br>**Default for ascending:** `MAXINT` <br><br>**Default for descending:** `-1`